ccrismancox/PA_BrStrat/README.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
 # Replication Arhive for "Detecting and Correcting for Separation in Strategic Choice Models"

 ## Note to the PA replication team
+Dear replication team,

+Thank you for taking the time to reproduce the results in our paper.
+We have one note about differences we found in preparing the replication archive.
+Specifically, some of the values in Table D.2 (Online Appendix) have changed.
+We attribute this to slight adjustments in coding and software routines.
+The changes are minor and lead to no changes in the text or any conclusions.
+The values in `tableD2.md` are correct and are what we ask be published.
+Thank you.

 ## R packages and session info